Know before you click.

 This is an excellent time to remind you to be extra cautious when clicking links in email.

-If the link is obviously spam, or you just don’t trust where it came from, it’s simple to assume it’s bad and get on with your life.
+If the link is obviously spam or you don’t trust where it came from, it’s simple to assume it’s bad, not click on it, and get on with your life.

 Sometimes it’s not obvious.
 Some clues about the email might be: